A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Introduction

 Strong convexity ensures the function is not too flat, and the unicity of the minimizer~$x_\star$.
-We denote by $\mathcal{F}_{\mu,L}$ the family of $L$-smooth $\mu$-strongly closed convex proper functions, with $0 \leqslant \mu \leqslant L \leqslant +\infty$.
+We denote by $\mathcal{F}_{\mu,L}$ the family of $L$-smooth $\mu$-strongly convex functions from $\mathbf{R}^d$ to $\mathbf{R}$, with $0 \leqslant \mu \leqslant L \leqslant +\infty$.
 Weaker assumptions than strong convexity are also encountered in the literature for analyzing gradient algorithms, and leads to similar convergence guarantees.
-Among them, Łojasiewicz~\cite{Lojasiewicz1963} introduced the Łojasiewicz inequality, under which Polyak~\cite[Theorem 4]{polyak1963} showed linear convergence of gradient descent.
-Other relaxed versions of strong convexity followed \cite{bolte2017error, necoara2019linear}.
+Among them, Bolte~et~al.~\cite[Appendix 5.2]{bolte2009} proved linear convergence of gradient descent under Łojasiewicz inequality, first introduced by Łojasiewicz~\cite{Lojasiewicz1963}.
+Other relaxed versions of strong convexity followed~\cite{necoara2019linear}.